-- When your doctor gives you the vaccine, you will pay the entire cost for this service.
+- You will have to pay the pharmacy the amount of your coinsurance OR copayment for the vaccine itself. - When your doctor gives you the vaccine, you will pay the entire cost for this service.
 You can then ask our plan to pay our share of the cost by using the procedures described in Chapter 5 of this booklet. - You will be reimbursed the amount charged by the doctor for administering the vaccine less any difference between the amounts the doctor charges and what we normally pay.
 (If you get "Extra Help," we will reimburse you for this difference.)

-Section 8.2 You may want to call us at Member Services before you get a vaccination
+Section 9.2 You may want to call us at Member Services before you get a vaccination